tanisperez/tanis.codes/content/posts/deploy-hugo-website-to-github-pages.md

   - github
   - github-actions
   - github-pages
+  - hugo
 ---
 GitHub Pages allows us to deploy and serve static websites for free.
 We need a GitHub Action to build our Hugo site and publish it on GitHub Pages.

 This is a example workflow action used in [tanis.codes](https://tanis.codes) to deploy this blog in GitHub Pages.
-You can checkout the last version from [here](https://github.com/tanisperez/tanis.codes/blob/main/.github/workflows/pages.yml).
+You can check out the last version from [here](https://github.com/tanisperez/tanis.codes/blob/main/.github/workflows/pages.yml).

 ```yaml
 name: Deploy tanis.codes on GitHub Pages